-The Office of Distance Learning is committed to putting faculty and students in the best position to succeed.
+Staff members within the Office of Distance Learning are committed to putting faculty and students in the best position to succeed, providing faculty training and resources as well as student support and outreach.

 Administration and Finance

-Dr. Claire Pettit Arabie was named interim director of the Office of Distance Learning in April 2018 after several years of leading the office's Instructional Support team.
+Dr. Claire Pettit Arabie was named director of the Office of Distance Learning in 2019 after several years of leading the office's Instructional Support team.

 Claire joined the Office of Distance Learning as an Instructional Designer in July 2013.
 She earned the role as Instructional Support Manager in Fall 2015 to head a team of staff dedicated to supporting faculty in delivering high quality hybrid and online learning experiences.